 Discover Mikumi National Park

-Mikumi National Park is the fourth largest park in Tanzania covering an area of 3,230 sq km (1,225 sq miles).
-It lies 300km to the west of Dar es Salaam and is easily accessed from the city being on the main Mororgoro and Iringa road and is an easy 4-hour drive from Dar es Salaam.
+Mikumi National Park is the fourth largest park in Tanzania, covering an area of 3,230 sq km (1,225 sq miles).
+It lies 300km to the west of Dar es Salaam and is easily accessed from the city, being on the main Morogoro and Iringa road, and is an easy 4-hour drive from Dar es Salaam.
 The main road runs through the park.

 Mikumi National Park is stunning in the early morning and late afternoons when its panoramic views are enhanced by the light and its wildlife is at its most active.
 Game drives around the Kisingura Circuit, Hippo Pools, and Vuma Hill are among the most rewarding.

-The park is also decorated by its superbly scenic plains and baobabs and it is home to various wild animals and birds species.
-The park is endowed with spectacular concentration of wildlife which are rarely seen in other parks like magnificent Sable antelope, African hunting dog, blue wildebeest, Lichtenstein’s hartebeest and others.
+The park is also decorated by its superbly scenic plains and baobabs, and it is home to various wild animals and bird species.
+The park is endowed with a spectacular concentration of wildlife that is rarely seen in other parks, like the magnificent Sable antelope, the African hunting dog, the blue wildebeest, the Lichtenstein’s hartebeest, and others.

 Mikumi National Park Entry Fees